Copenhagen corridor into the US

 • Biotech and pharma.
 Danish biotech and pharma operators inside and around the Novo Nordisk diabetes ecosystem, Lundbeck CNS, Genmab oncology, and ALK allergy, entering US clinical, US payer, US specialty distribution, and US hospital channels.
 The European HTA dossier (built for HAS, NICE, G-BA, IQWiG) is translated into US-payer reimbursement architecture and US commercial-payer language.

 • Wind and energy transition.
 Danish wind and energy transition operators inside and around Vestas, Ørsted, and Siemens Gamesa adjacencies, entering US utility procurement, US offshore wind tenders, US municipal contracts, US federal civilian procurement, and US Department of Energy programmes.
-The four-filter US-procurement gate (US category, US peer set, US past-performance, US-procurement risk architecture) is the lead, with the European utility-scale operating history carrying as supporting proof.
+The four-filter US-procurement gate (US category, US peer set, US past-performance, US-procurement risk answers) is the lead, with the European utility-scale operating history carrying as supporting proof.

 • Maritime, medtech, and consumer health.
 Danish maritime operators inside the Maersk, A.P.
 Moller-Maersk, and DFDS network, plus Danish medtech and consumer health firms inside Coloplast, Demant, Ambu, and William Demant adjacencies, entering US enterprise, US logistics, US hospital, US pharmacy, and US payer channels.